Nathanfeng/decentralized-charity-platform/README.md

 Truffle (`npm install -g truffle`) <br>
 Ganache-CLI (`npm install -g ganache-cli`) <br>

-This project was created with a boilerplate library integrating React and Next.js and Truffle.
-More details on the boilerplate can be found [here](https://github.com/adrianmcli/truffle-next).
+This project was created with a Truffle Box integrating React and Next.js and Truffle.
+More details on the Truffle Box can be found [here](https://github.com/adrianmcli/truffle-next).

 ## Running the Application in Development